Lauma

-Latvian Lauma or Lithuanian Laumė, or Yotvingian Łauma is a fairy-like woodland spirit, and guardian spirit of orphans in Eastern Baltic mythology or Yotvingian mythology.
+Latvian Lauma or Lithuanian Laumė, or Yotvingian Lauma is a fairy-like woodland spirit, and guardian spirit of orphans in Eastern Baltic mythology or Yotvingian mythology.
 Originally a sky spirit, her compassion for human suffering brought her to earth to share our fate.

 In Lithuanian mythology

 Laumės are the very oldest goddesses of Lithuanian mythology.
 The image of these goddesses may have formed during the historical Mesolithic period, just after the Ice Age.

 Laumės could appear in the form of animals, as mares or as female goats, bears and dogs.
 Later, Laumės had an anthropomorphic appearance: they usually had birds’ claws for feet and appeared as women with the head or lower body of a female goat.
 Other forms included half-human/half dog or half mare, similar to centaurs.
 Like cyclops, Laumės often had only one eye.
-They also had small breasts with stone nipples; pieces of belemnitida found on the ground were called "Laumės nipples."
+They also had large breasts with stone nipples; pieces of belemnitida found on the ground were called "Laumės nipples."

 Laumės were dangerous to both men and women.
 If laumė lost her yarn, she may just use women's hair, entrails, or veins instead of it, firstly killing them with deadly tweaks and grinding their bones afterwards.
 For men, however, Laumės experienced deep lust.
 Luring them and loving them until men collapsed from exhaustion, and after eating their bodies.
 In this way, they were similar to Lamia of Greek mythology.
 The Lithuanian myth also claimed Laumės kept huge cows which could be milked by all people.
 However, after very cold weathers, the cows died; pieces of belemnitida were considered to be the remains of their udders.
 Laumės were afraid of tools made from iron.